ollim1/Tiralabra-2023lk/doc/design.md

 ## Data structures
 Priority queue and complete binary tree for Huffman.
 LZSS uses a ring buffer.

+Basic data structures include a bit set called BitArray and an array list of unsigned bytes called Buffer.

 ### Huffman
 The Huffman tree is implemented as a complete binary tree.
 This tree is serialized by performing a depth-first search in the tree and storing the node information in the order of traversal.